- Excellent fuel economy

 While those cabin appointments are essentially the same, the Optima and the Optima Hybrid very different mechanically.
 There’s a 154-horsepower, 2.0-liter direct-injection four-cylinder engine, plus a 38-kw (51-hp) electric motor system clutched into what’s for the most part a conventional six-speed automatic transmission.
 Total hybrid system power is 193 horsepower.

 The Optima Hybrid has a new 1.62-kwh lithium-polymer battery pack that packages neatly underneath the trunk floor—essentially where a spare tire would otherwise be, with no sacrifice to cargo space, back-seat space, or 60/40-split seat folding.

-Meanwhile, the Optima PHEV gets a more powerful 50-kW electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kWh battery pack, which can be charged at 240V in less than three hours of less than nine hours on a standard household 120V AC plug.
+Meanwhile, the Optima Plug-In Hybrid (PHEV) gets a more powerful 50-kw electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kwh battery pack, which can be charged at 240v in less than three hours of less than nine hours on a standard household 120v AC plug.

-That will allow the PHEV to go 27 miles in what Kia calls full EV mode—although we should note, based on our drives in the Sonata Hybrid, that it’s unlikely this model will offer any way to “lock in” a pure electric mode (the gasoline engine will still turn on if you press the accelerator too far).
-Separately, the Optima Hybrid will include a Hybrid Mode, to preserve the state of charge, and a Charging Mode in which the hybrid system will charge back up the battery—although to the detriment of fuel efficiency and emissions.
+That allows the PHEV to go 27 miles in what Kia calls full EV mode, though there's no way to lock in pure-electric drive to use up all those electrons first.
+The gasoline engine will still turn on if you press the accelerator too far.
+Separately, the Optima Hybrid has a Hybrid Mode, to preserve the state of charge, and a Charging Mode in which the hybrid system will charge back up the battery—although to the detriment of fuel efficiency and emissions.